soeai/mappgraph/README.md

 # MAppGraph
-Encrypted Network Traffic Classification using Deep Learning This repository contains the code for MAppGraph by the authors of the paper MAppGraph: Mobile-App Classification on Encrypted Network
-Traffic using Deep Graph Convolution Neural Networks.
+This repository contains the code of the paper MAppGraph: Mobile-App Classification on Encrypted Network Traffic using Deep Graph Convolution Neural Networks.
 Please [cite](#References) MAppGraph when using it in academic publications.